eibinget/eibinget.github.io/_pages/about.md

 ## Collaborate

-Happy to collaborate, please contact me at [tobias.eibingerl@uni-graz.at](mailto:tobias.eibinger@uni-graz.at).
+Happy to collaborate, please contact me at [tobias.eibinger@uni-graz.at](mailto:tobias.eibinger@uni-graz.at).